-1. From the Main Menu, choose Users.
-The following menu appears:

-2. Choose Change Password.
+- 1. From the Main Menu, choose Users. - 2.
+Choose Change Password.
 Roundtable prompts you for your new password.

-3.11.4 Group Access Screen Description
+3.10.4.
+Group Access Screen Description

 Use this screen to define a group access record that you will later assign to one or more users in specified workspaces.
 Each group access record contains a group access code that you provide and a list of allowable system activities.